Comfort for Chemo Days

 The long infusion day itself.

 Chemotherapy infusions can last anywhere from one hour to all day.
 The chair is uncomfortable.
 The room is cold.
 The IVs make movement awkward.
-These items are the small things that make those hours pass with a little more dignity and warmth.
+These items are the small things that make those hours pass with a little more dignity and comfort.

 A Chemo Bag or Tote